Mary Bulkley

 Mary Bulkley, née Wilford (1747/8 – 1792), known professionally as Mrs Bulkley, Miss Bulkley, and later Mrs Barresford, was an English eighteenth-century dancer and comedy stage actress.
 She performed at various theatres, especially Covent Garden Theatre, the Theatre Royal, Dublin, the Theatre Royal, Edinburgh, the Theatre Royal Haymarket and Shrewsbury Theatre.
 She performed in all or most of the Shakespearean comedies, and in several tragedies, besides many contemporary comedy plays.
 She played the part of Hamlet at least twice.
 She was considered a beauty when young, and her talent was praised.
 She married George Bulkley and later Captain Ebenezer Barresford, and openly took several lovers.
 Her early career was successful, but later she was hissed on stage due to her extra-marital affairs, and she died in poverty.

 Background

 Mary Bulkley was born as Mary Wilford.
 Her father was Edward Wilford (d.
 1789), an official and treasurer at the Covent Garden Theatre.
 Because her uncle by marriage John Rich owned the theatre, Mary grew up "in some comfort" in a theatrical environment.
 By the time she was nineteen or twenty years old, she was beautiful, but "could not sing".
 Hugh Kelly described her:

-Blest with a person wholly without fault;